rofirahman/bores-chatapp/README.md

+# Not Work anymore!
 # Riyo - Chat Bot Line
 Chat Bot Unofficial SIMPATI UNRIYO using Line Messaging API, Express.js and Web Scrapping by Cheerio in Node.js

-Not Work anymore!
-After SIMPATI UNRIYO added google reCaptcha, so we can't automation that website with our bot.
+This Chat bot is not working after SIMPATI UNRIYO Website added Google reCaptcha, so we can't automation their website with our bot.